-We have recently reviewed and revised our centres policy with the aim of fostering and sustaining a larger number of centres over the longer term.
+In advance of the Centres Competition 2018 we revised our centres policy with the aim of fostering and sustaining a larger number of centres over the longer term.

-ESRC centres - offer graduated support to help centres establish a self-sustaining funding model once ESRC funding comes to an end.
+ESRC centres offer graduated support to help centres establish a self-sustaining funding model once ESRC funding comes to an end.
 A typical funding pathway for a new centre under this new policy would be as follows:

-- Centres competition funding
+- Centres competition

-The centre is funded for five years following success in an open centres competition.
+The centre is funded for five years following success in an open centres competition

-- Transition funding
+- Centre Transition Review

 Towards the end of the transition funding the centre applies for a further period of recognition as an ESRC centre to help it leverage funding from other sources and in communicating and engaging with research users.